DEVELOPMENT

 Implementing the Internet of Things in warehouse management systems significantly impacts overall convenience and helps avoid a lot of potential issues.

-With those sensors, it’s possible to grant real-time tracking for goods that require special conditions in terms of storage.
+With those sensors, managed efficiently with technologies such as React Native BLE manager, it’s possible to grant real-time tracking for goods that require special conditions in terms of storage.
 For example, remotely managing temperature levels hugely decreases the risks of an item being stored improperly, as the sensors allow employees to quickly react to any thermal issue and fix it without damaging the goods.

 Besides the sensor integration to achieve peak efficiency, companies automatize warehousing with the help of robots and drones.
 Thus, Cainiao (China Smart Logistic Network) firm majority-owned by Alibaba opened a warehouse automated by over 700 robots to be completely prepared for a Singles’ Day shopping festival in 2018.